apache/couchdb-documentation/rfcs/008-map-indexes.md

 ### View clean up

-When a design document is changed, new indexes will be built and grouped under a new  `View Signature` .
+When a design document is changed, new indexes will be built and grouped under a new `View Signature`.
 The old map indexes will still be in FDB.
-CouchDB will need to run a clean up process that scans all the `View Signature`s and links them to a design document.
-If a `View Signature` is not linked to any design doc, that `View Signature` namespace can be removed.
-This will be done via the background jobs scheduler.
+CouchDB will need to monitor `View Signatures` and be able to remove old indexes.
+To do this we create the following data model:

+`(<database>, ?VIEW_DDOC_IDS, <design_doc_id>) = ViewSignature`
+`(<database>, ?VIEW_SIGS, <view_signature>) = Counter`

+When a design document is created, CouchDB will store the design document id and the view signature and set the view signature counter to one.
+On update or deletion of a design document, CouchDB will get the old signature and decrement the counter.
+If the counter is 0, then CouchDB will remove the old view index.

 ### Stale = “ok” and stable = true

- With the consistency guarantee’s CouchDB will get from FDB,  stable = true will no longer be an option that CouchDB would support.
-Similar `stale = “ok”` would now be translated to `update = false`
+ With the consistency guarantee’s CouchDB will get from FDB, `stable = true` will no longer be an option that CouchDB would support and so the argument would be ignored.
+Similar `stale = “ok”` would now be translated to `update = false`.

 ### Size limits

+* The sum of all keys emitted for do a document cannot exceed 100 KB
 * Emitted keys will not be able to exceed 10 KB
 * Values cannot exceed 100 KB
 * There could be rare cases where the number of key-value pairs emitted for a map function could lead to a transaction either exceeding 10 MB in size which isn’t allowed or exceeding 5 MB which impacts the performance of the cluster.
 Ideally CouchDB will need to detect these situations and split the transaction into smaller transactions

+These limits are the hard limits imposed by FoundationDB.
+We will have to set the user imposed limits to lower than that as we store more information than just the user keys and values.

 ## Advantages

-* Map indexes will work on FoundationDB with same behaviour as current CouchDB 2.x
+* Map indexes will work on FoundationDB with same behaviour as current CouchDB 1.x
 * Options like stale = “ok” and ‘stable = true’ will no longer be needed

 ## Disadvantages

 * Size limits on key and values
+* This RFC does not include a design for reduce functions.
+That will be done later.

 ## Key Changes